OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ### IIS

-Add configurations below to your `Web.config` in ISS to send the `X-Frame-Options` header.
+Add configurations below to your `Web.config` in IIS to send the `X-Frame-Options` header.

 ```xml
 <system.webServer>